I’m the Event Manager for the International Forum and am responsible for the logistics, management and delivery of the event.

 Sponsorship & Exhibition Marketing Manager

-I work collaboratively across our sales and events team to help bring together our sponsors, exhibitors and advertisers to help influence and connect with healthcare professionals.
+I work collaboratively across our sales and events team to help bring together our sponsors, exhibitors and advertisers to help influence and connect with healthcare professionals in a digital environment.
 I’ve been working at BMJ for 19 years, and I ‘ve had the pleasure to attend many of our fantastic events.
 I have met many delegates and participants from all over the world, heard some inspiring keynotes and seen first-hand the amazing work achieved at ground level in hospitals with improving patient experience and outcomes.
-In Copenhagen I’m looking forward to experience and practice ‘hygge’.
-Tak!

-I’m Ruby and I have been with BMJ Events for two years.
+I’m Ruby and I have been with BMJ Events for around two years.
 I’m the go-to person for all things exhibition and sponsorship related to all of our events in the portfolio.
-If you can’t see me roaming around the exhibition hall throughout the day assisting exhibitors with various queries such as helping them find extra furniture or power sockets then you will most likely find me hunting for coffee!
+I’m really looking forward to working with all of our exhibitors and sponsors for our first-ever virtual exhibition!

 Senior Event Coordinator

-I’ve been at the BMJ for almost two years, working across multiple events in the BMJ’s portfolio.
+I’ve been at the BMJ for two years, working on multiple events across the BMJ’s portfolio.

-This year, I’ll be managing registration for the Copenhagen Forum, which involves responding to attendees’ queries, lots of prep and managing the registration desk and information points that you’ll see onsite.
-I’m also heavily involved in making this event the most environmentally friendly and sustainable Forum yet!
+This year, I’ll be managing registration for the Copenhagen Forum, which involves responding to attendees’ queries and managing the online registration journey for our new virtual event.

-I’ve been the BMJ Events Conference Producer for the last three years, having joined BMJ from a background in adult learning and education.
+I’ve been the BMJ Events Conference Producer for the last three years, having joined BMJ from a background in professional learning and education.

 I work closely with our expert advisory committees and speakers to design engaging programmes for our diverse audience in the Asia Pacific region.

-I’m excited to hear the new and cutting edge content from across the globe delivered in Copenhagen, and I look forward to meeting the delegates and speakers joining us there.
+I’m excited to hear cutting edge content from across the globe in this exciting new virtual environment.

 Senior Event Coordinator